NVIDIA/warp/README.md

     pip install -e .

-Which ensures that subsequent modifications to the libary will be reflected in the Python package.
+Which ensures that subsequent modifications to the library will be reflected in the Python package.

 If you are cloning from Windows, please first ensure that you have enabled "Developer Mode" in Windows settings and symlinks in git: